Configure wave processing

 - Wave attributes act as filters, to restrict the kind of items that can use the wave.
 For example, you could specify an item group.

-- Go to Production control > Setup > Production control parameters.
+Go to Navigation pane > Modules > Production control > Setup > Production control parameters.